Shopping Links

 Plot Synopsis

-The Card Kingdom is protected by it's four sworn guardians, the Crown Knights, aka the Jaja Uma Quartet.
-They are: Jo Diamonds, who can run and jump like nobody else, Casa Clubs, a martial arts expert with amazing senses, Coco Hearts, the cute psycho-magic master, and Sunday Spades, the team's leader and possessor of the mysterious and ultimately powerful trump power.
+The Card Kingdom is protected by its four sworn guardians, the Crown Knights, aka the Jaja Uma Quartet.
+They are: Jo Diamonds, who can run and jump like nobody else, Casa Clubs, a martial arts expert with amazing senses, Coco Heartful, the cute psycho-magic master, and Sunday Spade, the team's leader and possessor of the mysterious and ultimately powerful trump power.
 These four young lasses use their card magic to defend the country from whatever evil happens its way, but this time the enemy isn't a criminal or even a supervillain--it's a giant chess piece.
-When a huge white pawn takes out a bridge and then starts moving in on the city, the only thing standing in it's way are the Knights.
-Things go from bad to worse when a second indestructible chess piece shows up, along with some lady who thinks she's an agent of God, a sleazy black marketer, and a bunch of nasty ninjas.
+When a huge white pawn takes out a bridge and then starts moving in on the city, the only thing standing in its way are the Knights.
+Things go from bad to worse when a second indestructible chess piece shows up, along with some lady who thinks she's an agent of God, a sleazy black marketeer, and a bunch of nasty ninjas.
 Then there's the dashing Joker...

-Backing this up is good-enough art and cute if forgettable character designs.
-There is some creative flourish: Imaginative, nicely drawn background and decent card-themed magic.
-Coming as a bit of a surprise, the scenes of large scale destruction look surprisingly good (even if they are perpetrated by chess pieces).
+Backing this up is good-enough art and cute-if-forgettable character designs.
+There is some creative flourish: Imaginative, nicely drawn backgrounds and decent card-themed magic.
+Coming as a bit of a surprise, the scenes of large scale destruction also look surprisingly good (even if they are perpetrated by chess pieces).

-The generic, upbeat background music matches the pedal-to-the-metal pace, though there's a disappointing lack of any vocal themes.
-(Wild Cardz would've been a prime candidate for hyper-perky Jpop.)Screenshot from Wild Cardz
+The generic, upbeat background music matches the pedal-to-the-metal pace.
+There's a disappointing lack of any vocal themes, though--it would've been a prime candidate for hyper-perky J-pop.

-The Japanese acting gets the job done: The black market fellow is particularly funny, and even in the subtitles there's a scene with him and Jo yelling at each other that had me chuckling.
+The Japanese acting gets the job done: The black market fellow, given a requisite cheesy Chinese accent by Nobuyuki Hiyama, is particularly funny; there's a scene with him and Jo yelling at each other that had me chuckling based on the text in the subtitles alone.
 On the negative side, the four girls sound similar.
-It does make sense since they look similar... except they also look similar, so it's a little hard to keep their abilities straight.
+It does make sense since they look similar... except that makes it even harder to keep their abilities straight.
 Not that it really matters, and it could be worse.

 The dub isn't particularly good; decent casting but sub-par acting.
 The writing shoulders most of the blame--the dialogue sounds like it was written by somebody with a tenuous grasp of the English language.